Everyday Nourishing Foods

 Instant pot Garbanzo beans (Chickpeas) - Soaked & Unsoaked

 Learn how to cook chickpeas using an Instant pot using this easy recipe.
-And use homemade chickpeas in various recipes to make healthy lunch or dinner in no time.
+And use homemade chickpeas in various recipes to make easy lunch or dinner in no time.

 Print Recipe Pin Recipe